rehierl/node-tree-outliner/3-basic-design/3-8-0-design-y.md

-If a certain type of sectioning node is by default associated with a presequent section, and under certain circumstances associated with some other section (e.g. the section it declares), then the association of that type of sectioning node would depend on the surrounding context in which it is used.
+If a certain type of sectioning node is by default associated with a presequent section, and under certain circumstances associated with some other section (e.g. the section it declares), then the association of that type of sectioning node would depend on its outer context in which it is used.

 Consequently, an implementation would always have to first determine the context in which this type of sectioning node is used.
 And, because of that, there could